DevLeonardoCommunity/awesome-community-projects/README.md

 All projects listed here are happy to accept contributions from people who are new to Open Source or who are learning something new in public, through Open Source projects.

+Don't forget to leave a ⭐️ on this list and on the projects you find interesting!

 ## Community-Owned Projects

 These projects are hosted in our community GitHub organization and are maintained by @balastrong with the help of other community members.